urbit/docs/docs/hoon/basic.md

 infers the type of a Hoon expression by calculating the range of possible values of that expression.

-Working with a type in Hoon requires the use of a `mold`.
+Working with a type in Hoon normally requires the use of a `mold`.
 Each type is defined by a mold.
 To define a custom type, you must create a custom mold.

 ## Molds